Table Of Contents

 Ensuring proper ventilation

-• Use Mechanical Ventilation: Utilise mechanical ventilation systems such as fans and air movers strategically placed to direct fumes away from resident areas and towards outdoor vents.
+• Use mechanical ventilation — fans and air movers positioned to direct fumes away from resident areas and towards outdoor vents

-• Segmented work zones: Employ containment strategies such as plastic sheeting and temporary barriers to isolate work zones and prevent the spread of fumes to other parts of the facility.
+• Establish containment zones using plastic sheeting and temporary barriers to isolate work areas and prevent fumes from spreading to occupied spaces

 Note: Proper ventilation planning complies with health regulations, protects the residents' health, and ensures the facility remains safe during renovations.